 Burn pit exposure has become synonymous with combat in Iraq, Afghanistan, and other countries to which American troops deployed in the aftermath of 9/11, much in the same way that exposure to Agent Orange became synonymous with combat in Vietnam.

-Waste products in burn pits include but are not limited to chemicals, paint, medical and human waste, metal/aluminum cans, munitions and other unexploded ordnance, petroleum and lubricant products, plastics, Styrofoam, rubber, wood, and discarded food.
-Burning waste in pits can create more hazards compared to controlled high-temperature burning—like in a commercial incinerator.
+Waste products in burn pits include but are not limited to chemicals, paint, medical and human waste, metal/aluminum cans, munitions and other unexploded ordnance, petroleum, and lubricant products, plastics, Styrofoam, rubber, wood, and discarded food.
+Burning waste in open pits can create more hazards compared to controlled high-temperature burning—like in a commercial incinerator.

 What is the PACT Act supposed to do for veterans exposed to Burn Pits?